Generic Name: piroxicam (pir-OX-i-kam)

 - Do not take aspirin while you are using Feldene unless your doctor tells you to.

-- Lab tests, including kidney function, liver function, complete blood cell counts, and blood pressure, may be performed while you use Feldene.
+- Lab tests may be performed while you use Feldene.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Feldene with caution in the ELDERLY; they may be more sensitive to its effects, including stomach bleeding and kidney problems.